 Set up, like a bowlin’ pin,

 They just won’t let you be…”

 Continued Lenny, “The cops made it extra heavy for us, too.
 They detained the band, handcuffed them all together and lined them up in front of the building for press photos.
 The cops were enjoying it, just getting their own thing on.
 They ended up having to spend eight hours in jail; even though the bail was ready right away, they hassled them that long.”
 All of the 19 people caught in the raid were booked for possession of some combination of marijuana, LSD, barbiturates, amphetamines, or other dangerous non-narcotic drugs.
-Mere possession in Louisiana is 5 to 15 years.
+Mere possession in Louisiana then carried a penalty of 5 to 15 years in prison.

-Every member of the Dead except Pigpen and Tom Constanten (who left the band immediately afterward) was included in the bust, along with several members of their entourage and some local people.
-An added bonus for the New Orleans police was the capture of Owsley Stanley, then a tech for the band as well as a well-known LSD producer: “King of Acid Arrested,” boasted the local newspapers.
+Every member of the Dead except Pigpen and Tom Constanten (who left the band immediately after the New Orleans incident) was included in the bust, along with several members of their entourage and some local associates.
+An added bonus for the New Orleans police was the capture of Owsley Stanley, then a tech for the band as well as a well-known LSD producer; “King of Acid Arrested,” boasted the local newspapers.

 In the audio below, Garcia talks about the incident and the band’s treatment by the police, saying “They had great fun with us, the southern cops.
 The had just what they wanted: hippies.
 Oh, boy.”
 Listen to the full segment via YouTube user Scott Free:

 As the 1970 Rolling Stone article explained, “New Orleans police seem to fear that their good town will become the next Haight-Ashbury, and maybe they feel that way with some reason.
 The fact is, New Orleans is starting to burst out.
 Head shops and boutiques are springing up all over, and there’s a lot of long hair walking the streets.”